tstih/more/README.md

 ### Implementing zoom

-SpriteGrid uses mouse wheel for two purposes.
-If wheel is used without any control key then sprite is scrolled up and down.
-If, while using the mouse wheel, you hold down Ctlr key then the `ZoomIn` and `ZoomOut` events are triggered.
+SpriteGrid uses a mouse wheel for two purposes.
+Sprite is scrolled up and down if the wheel is used without any control key.
+If, while using the mouse wheel, you hold down the Ctrl key, then the `ZoomIn` and `ZoomOut` events are triggered.

 You can use this to implement zoom.

 The simplest implementation (which would not consider the current mouse position), would be increasing and decreasing values or properties `CellWidth` and `CellHeight`.